 Open your model in PreForm and orient it the way it’ll print the best.
 The side closest to the build platform should be one that won’t be visible on the object or where a vent hole can be placed without influencing the function of the part.
 Try to avoid having multiple negative overhangs, as they would trap resin inside as well.

-Step 2: Hollow Out Your Model Meshmixer
+Step 2: Hollow Out Your 3D Model With Meshmixer

 First, open your model in Meshmixer.
 You can orient it identically to your preset in PreForm, if it makes it easier to find the correct location for the vent holes (Edit > Transform).
 Look for Meshmixer's hollow tool (Edit > Hollow) and adjust the settings based on your preferences for wall thickness.
 Meshmixer will create a shell inside your model according to the offset you specify.